abu-sithik/backstopJS-visual-regression-testing-automation/README.md

 ## BackstopJS<a name="BackstopJs"></a>

-[BackstopJS](https://github.com/garris/BackstopJS) is a framework that automates visual regression testing, written in javascript.
+[BackstopJS](https://github.com/garris/BackstopJS) is a framework that automates visual regression testing.
+This framework is written in JS and consists of the following tools:Puppeteer(headless chrome)+ ResembleJS(diff library).
 It uses a headless Chrome, in that way it's not actually opening up our Chrome browser and it's not taking screenshots that we can see.
-We have to write a script for simulating user scenarios and run backstopJS commands and it goes through and simulates user flows with headless chrome automatically.
+All we have to do is, write a script for simulating user scenarios and run backstopJS commands and it goes through and simulates user flows with headless chrome automatically.
 All we have to do is, run a simple command in the command-line tool so that it will take care of all the work for us.

 ## Backstop Features<a name="bsfeatures"></a>